-Dysgraphia, according to AdditudeMag.com can be described in the following ways:
+Dysgraphia, according to AdditudeMag.com can be identified in the following ways:

-It makes the process of writing laboriously slow, with a product that is often impossible to read.
+- It makes the process of writing laboriously slow with the end results often being impossible to read.

 When the act of forming letters requires so much effort that a child forgets what he wanted to say in the first place, it’s not surprising that children with dysgraphia often hate to write, and resist doing so.

 In real life, this translates into very specific and ongoing issues with writing, including basic handwriting and spacing as well as the actual ability to compose phrases and sentences in a coherent fashion.